Huntington Hills, Calgary: Demographics

 Residents in this community had a median household income of $53,168 in 2000, and there were 19.5% low income residents living in the neighbourhood.
 As of 2000, 20.5% of the residents were immigrants.
 A proportion of 17.3% of the buildings were condominiums or apartments, and 34.2% of the housing was used for renting.

+Crime

 Education

 The community is served by Alex Munro Elementary, Catherine Nichols Gunn Elementary, Dr. J.K.
 Mulloy Elementary, Huntington Hills Elementary, John G. Diefenbaker High and Sir John A MacDonald Junior High public schools, as well as by St. Helena Junior High School, St. Henry Elementary School and St. Hubert Elementary School (Catholic).